nklabs/libnklabs/README.md

 * A command line interface (CLI) with line editor, on-line help and history.
-  Commands are declared statically anywhere in the project instead of requiring a central command table or registration functions.
+  Commands are declared statically anywhere in the project instead of requiring a central command table or the calling of registration functions.

-* A schema-defined database with simple schema change  / migration support, typically used for holding calibration and configuration parameters in local flash memory
+* A schema-defined database with schema change  / migration support, typically used for holding calibration and configuration parameters in local flash memory

 * A serialization / de-serialization system so that databases can be transferred over the CLI
 * Y-MODEM protocol for transferring files over the CLI, for example for firmware updates
-* Replacment printf() that supports floating point but is much smaller than the newlib one
+* Replacement printf() that supports floating point but is much smaller than the newlib one
-* Repacement scanf() designed for command line parsing
+* Repacement scanf() designed for parsing instead of simple input reading.
+  CLI commands use this to parse command line arguments.
-* A work-queue scheduler which can be used in place of a RTOS if preemptive multitasking is not required
+* A work-queue scheduler which can be used in place of an RTOS if preemptive multitasking is not required
 * Commonly used CRC and cryptographic functions including SHA and AES
 * Support for firmware version numbers and automatic build-date insertion
 * CLI commands for many basic things, such as access to SPI and I2C devices
 * Real time clock support
 * Watchdog timer support
-* Malloc is not used at all for determinism
+* Malloc is not used at all to ensure determinism

 ### Including libnklabs in your own project